-Summit Global Investments, LLC (the "Adviser") attempts to lower the Fund's market risk by investing in Underlying Funds that seek to lower the overall volatility of the Fund's portfolio as compared to the S&P 500[®] Index.
+The Adviser attempts to lower the Fund's market risk by investing in Underlying Funds that seek to lower the overall volatility of the Fund's portfolio as compared to the S&P 500® Index.
 Volatility is a statistical measurement of the magnitude of up and down fluctuations in the value of a financial instrument or index.
-In addition, the Adviser reviews the idiosyncratic risks associated with each Underlying Fund if these risks are deemed elevated with increased downside risks due to environmental, social and/or governance ("ESG") issues.
+In addition, the Adviser reviews the idiosyncratic risks associated with each Underlying Fund and if these risks are deemed elevated with increased downside risks the Adviser may make changes to the Underlying Funds.
 The Adviser selects Underlying Funds for the Fund that it anticipates will produce a portfolio with less volatility with more capital protection and consistent returns.
 While the Adviser attempts to manage the Fund's volatility, there is no guarantee that the strategy will be successful or that the Fund's portfolio will not experience periods of volatility.